thomas-mindruptive/pure-svelte/src/lib/domain/README-Domain-Types-Schemas.md

 ## Overview

-This system implements type-safe SQL query generation using Zod schemas enhanced with compile-time meta information.
+This system implements type-safe SQL query generation using Zod schemas enhanced with compile-time and runtime meta information.
 Each schema carries metadata about its database alias, table name, and schema, enabling automatic generation of qualified column names for JOIN queries.

 ## Core Architecture

 ### Branded Schemas with Meta Information

-Schemas are created with embedded metadata using an intersection type approach:
+Schemas are created with embedded metadata using a custom approach that ensures both compile-time type safety and runtime accessibility:

 ```typescript
 type WithMeta<T, M> = T & { readonly _meta: M };